HashMapsData2Value/AlgorandFAQ/README.md

 With that said, some services like Algodesk.io will require you to enter a seed phrase to a wallet if you want to create an Algorand Standard Asset (FT/NFT).
 It provides a web graphical user interface and abstracts away the underlying blockchain interactions.
 They, and others, claim that they do not store your keys, and only provide a dumb client-web app.

-The best practice here is to go to your wallet, create a new account (i.e., generate a NEW 24/25 seed phrase), and send the necessary amount (e.g., 0.5 Algo) to that account.
+The best practice here is to go to create a new account (i.e., generate a NEW 24/25 seed phrase), and send the necessary amount (e.g., 0.5 Algo) to that account.
 Then, you can enter the seed phrase for that into the NFT-minting service.
 After minting, you can transfer the asset to any other account you have.
 If, on the other hand, it is a scam, or it is unsecure, or your computer had gotten hacked just efore, you will only have lost the <0.5 Algos you put in.
 It also goes without saying that you should consider that account "tainted" and never use it to store any significant amount of Algos.

 But remember...